csaccheri/YUI-Doc.tmbundle/README.md

 ### Commands

-* **Document with YUI Doc** (⌃⌘D)
+* **Document with YUI Doc** (⌃⌘Y)
 Generates HTML documentation from commented JavaScript source code using YUI Doc 1.0.0b1 and displays it in TextMate's Web Preview window.
 Select a directory (or multiple directories) to document and then run the command.
 If no directories are selected, the command will generate documentation for all JS files in the project drawer.
+You can find the generated documentation in
+`~/Library/Application Support/TextMate/Bundles/YUI Doc.tmbundle/Support/bin/yuidoc/out`

-* **View Tag Reference** (⌃⌘D)
+* **View Tag Reference** (⌃⌘Y)
 Opens the [YUI Doc tag reference][ydot] in TextMate's Web Preview window.

 ## License